Leverage Definition

 What does a leverage ratio of 1 100 mean?

-When Trading using leverage it means that you as a trader can open position positions which are bigger than if you were using only the amount of money in your account without leverage.
+When Trading using leverage it means that you can open position positions which are bigger than if you were using only the amount of money in your trading account without leverage.

-With leverage you as a trader can use your money which's in your trading account to borrow from your broker through what's known as leverage.
-For illustration, if you have a account with $100 - you as a trader can use your $100 and borrow using the leverage option of 1:100, which means that you will borrow $100 dollars from your broker for every $1 in your account and after leverage you'll have $100*(1:100 Leverage) = $10,000.
+With leverage, you can use the money in your trading account to borrow from your trading broker, which is called leverage.
+For example, if you have an account with $100, you can use that $100 and borrow using leverage of 1:100.
+This means you will borrow $100 from your broker for every $1 you have, and with leverage, you will have $100(1:100 Leverage) = $10,000.

 leverage is represented in the format of a ratio: